jhudsl/Intro_to_OTTR/docs/03-tools-in-the-template.md

 ### Updating workflows for new Docker image

-If you will need to make any change to the Docker image specific to the course you are working on, in the file `.github/render-bookdown.yml` you should uncomment the
-`###### START OF DOCKER UPDATE CHUNK` up to the part that says `###### END OF DOCKER UPDATE CHUNK`.

-Next, we will want to update some workflow files located within the `.github/workflows/` directory called `docker-build-test.yml`, the file called `render-bookdown.yml`, and the file called `render-preview.yml`.

-We need to change the name of the docker image to reflect the image tag we just created, so that our new docker image is used in our automations instead of the template docker image to render the previews of our course, to render the bookdown version of the course, and for testing new builds of the docker image.
+To make sure that your new Docker image is being used for rendering in the GitHub actions, you need to change the `rendering-docker-image:` from the default of `jhudsl/course_template:main` and replace it with your docker image tag.

-Thus start a new branch so that you can submit a new pull request with your changes.
+Then start a new branch so that you can submit a new pull request with your changes.

-Then in each of the above listed files (`docker-build-test.yml`, `render-bookdown.yml` and `render-preview.yml`)  search and replace `jhudsl/course_template` with your docker image tag.

-Push the pull request and merge it with the main branch.

-Now, when you file a pull request, the Dockerfile build for your docker image will be tested automatically by the [GitHub actions](https://github.com/jhudsl/OTTR_Template/wiki/How-to-set-up-and-customize-GitHub-actions-robots).
+Now, when you file a pull request, the Dockerfile build for your docker image will be tested automatically by the [GitHub actions](https://github.com/jhudsl/OTTR_Template/wiki/How-to-set-up-and-customize-GitHub-actions-robots) if `docker-test` is set to `yes`.
+The default is `docker-test: no`

 ### Modifying the Dockerfile for a new image

 [Read this chapter for instructions on how to modify Docker images](https://jhudatascience.org/Adv_Reproducibility_in_Cancer_Informatics/modifying-a-docker-image.html)

-You will probably want to create your Docker image by using the `jhudsl/course_template` as your base -- this means that all the packages that are in our `jhudsl/course_template` image will be included in the Docker image you build.
+You will probably want to create your Docker image by using the `jhudsl/course_template:main` as your base -- this means that all the packages that are in our `jhudsl/course_template:main` image will be included in the Docker image you build.

 ```
-FROM jhudsl/course_template
+FROM jhudsl/course_template:main
 ```

-You can take a look at this [Dockerfile template we've set up here](https://github.com/jhudsl/OTTR_Template/blob/main/resources/Dockerfile) (note that the commands would need to be uncommented and real package names put in place of `package_name`'s).
+You can take a look at this [Dockerfile template we've set up here](https://github.com/jhudsl/OTTR_Template/blob/main/resources/TEMPLATE_Dockerfile) (note that the commands would need to be uncommented and real package names put in place of `package_name`'s).

 #### Template commands for adding packages to the Dockerfile